 *All tours are weather dependent, and you are not guaranteed to see a whale.
 I recommend doing some research and reading the refund policy before making a purchase.

-There are a couple of large seal colonies right near the town center with a nice walking path to get there.
-Alternatively, you can drive to the car park and then walk a short distance over the rocks to where the seals bathe in the sun.
+3. Visit the Seal Colony- There are a couple of large seal colonies right near the town center.
+You can either drive or take a long walk to the colony car park, then walk a short distance over the rocks to where the seals bathe in the sun.

 Pro Tip: Get here at sunrise to see a clear and perfect reflection of the mountains in the lake.
 My picture is from late morning/early afternoon and while still a beautiful reflection, a crisp and clear reflection is possible!